-This article was revised on June 29, 2020, to update the effective timeline.
+This article was revised on August 20, 2020, to update the effective timeline for Medicare Advantage, Medicare Supplement, and CHIP members.
 To learn about billing and coding for COVID-19 testing, please read this

 COVID-19 webpage regularly for the latest news and updates.
 We will continue to evaluate member needs as the situation changes.